MrWint/gb-tas-gen/README.md

 gb-tas-gen
 ==========

+#### Disclaimer

+This repository is my code dumping ground and not a refined and maintained piece of software.
+You are welcome to look trough and use the code for whatever purpose you like, it's likely in a consistent state and does what's written on the tin, but expect random, obsolete, unfinished or non-working bits and pieces everywhere, and overall horrible architecture and design.
+This has grown organically over the years with all sorts of things I tried and is not meant to be a clean code base.

 #### Overview

 This is a framework to create tool-assisted gameplay for Gameboy games with fine control and automation.